aleoswap-labs/aleoswap/README.md

       symbol: field,
       decimals: u8,
       total_supply: u128,
+      admin: address,
   }
   ```
 - We need to convert `name` and `symbol` string directly to bytes array and then to field (integer) type.
   e.g. `USDT -> 1431520340field`.
+- The admin can perform some special operations on the token, like `set_token_faucet`.

 ### transfer